 The 5 biggest PDCA pitfalls

-Photo mr. Leo Kerklaan
+Photo Leo Kerklaan

-Author: mr. Leo Kerklaan
+Author: Leo Kerklaan

 Table of Contents

 Many organizations are paying more and more attention to PDCA and continuous improvement.
-That’s no surprise, because this powerful improvement method leads to much better results.
+That’s no surprise because this powerful improvement method leads to much better results.
 PDCA is embedded in the heart of every intelligent organization.
 If you want to successfully apply the PDCA methodology, you have to be cautious.
 There’s a slim margin for error.
 Employees have to be inspired and mobilized, feel appreciated, and be able to reflect on their actions.
-Without taking the right steps, the approach could fail, and your team might sour on the whole approach.
+Without taking the right steps, this approach could fail, and your team might sour on the whole strategy.
 Here, we’ve compiled the 5 biggest pitfalls to avoid when implementing PDCA.

 1. Plan-Do, Plan-Do ad nauseum